HimajaYerra/NeuralNetworks-DeepLearning/readMe.md

 ## Q3 :

 This program converts a list of heights from inches to centimeters using both iterative and list comprehension methods and creates a new list.

+# Week3:

+## Q1 :
+We have class Employee with attributes `name`,`family`,list of `salaries` for consecutive years/months, `department`.
+We added a unique Id field to be able to store in DB as well as count the total no.of unique employees present.
+The Employee class has `printEmp()` method to print the details of employee and `avgsal()` method to to the average of salaries provided.

+FulltimeEmployee class extends Employee class and has a `printFTEmp()` method to print all details of employee object.

+The Employee constructor is called when a new Employee object, `emp2` is created and also when FulltimeEmployee object, `emp1` is created.
+We can also access method of parent class using child class objects while vice versa is not possible.

+## Q2 :

+This simple python file creates a random vector of length 20, with float values between 1-20.
+We reshape it to 4*5 matrix and replace the maximum value in each row by 0.0 using numpy where functionality.